lananovikova10/typostry/README.md

 ## Description

-`typostry` is a feature-rich markdown editor built with Next.js that provides a seamless writing experience with real-time preview and advanced features like grammar checking, emoji support, executable JavaScript code blocks, and Mermaid diagrams.
+`typostry` is a feature-rich markdown editor built with Next.js that provides a seamless writing experience with real-time preview and advanced features like grammar checking, emoji support, executable JavaScript code blocks, Mermaid diagrams, and template selection from GitLab repositories.

 ## Features